Desktop47-02.jpg

 All candles, in-stock jewelry, and in-stock frames ship within 3 business days.

-Home decor products require a production lead time of 4-weeks.
+Home décor items require a 4-week production lead time.

-Wishing you and yours a wonderful holiday season!
+Wishing you and yours a joyful holiday season,

 Alina